kivikakk/comrak/src/tests/fixtures/description_lists.md

 be indented unless they are lazy paragraph continuations.

-There is no distinction between a "tight" list or a "loose" list.
-Definitions are always wrapped in `<p>` tags.
+The list is tight if there is no blank line between the term and the first definition, otherwise loose.

 ```````````````````````````````` example
 apple